phzimmermann/react-spit/README.md

 A library with the advantages of react-redux but less boilerplate code.

 ## Getting started
-Create a basket for your data (CatsContainer.jsx):
+Create a basket for your data (CatContainer.jsx):

 ```
 import { Event, Spit } from 'react-spit';